Maximize your performance during the Applied Exams!

 - Descending Aortic Long Axis

-→ The successful candidate will identify the relevant anatomy using an ultrasound probe with a simulated patient and, where applicable, may be asked to demonstrate simulated needle placement technique for scenarios chosen from among the following procedures:
+→ The successful candidate will obtain and identify the relevant anatomy using an ultrasound probe with a simulated patient and, where applicable, may be asked to demonstrate simulated needle placement technique for scenarios chosen from among the following:

 Vascular cannulation